 In December 2023, the CPUC approved two PIMs associated with the generation projects in the portfolio, including a PIM related to capital construction costs and another related to ongoing levelized energy costs.
 These PIMs will be further defined in related proceedings throughout 2024.
+In September 2024, PSCo filed a proposed framework for CPUC review of pricing adjustments for both company owned and PPA resources to enable delivery of the approved portfolio in light of supply chain and geopolitical developments.
+A decision is expected in the fourth quarter of 2024.

-PSCo filed or expects to file generation and transmission certificates of public convenience and necessity throughout 2024.
+PSCo filed or expects to file generation and transmission CPCNs throughout 2024 and early 2025.